thiagosegato/pg_parquet/README.md

 SELECT * FROM product_example;
 ```

+### COPY from/to Parquet stdin/stdout to/from Postgres tables

-You can also use `COPY` command to read and write Parquet stream from/to standard input and output.
+You can use `COPY` command to read and write Parquet stream from/to standard input and output.
 Below is an example usage (you have to specify `format = parquet`):

 ```bash
 psql -d pg_parquet -p 28817 -h localhost -c "create table product_example_reconstructed (like product_example);"